Peruvian art: Pre-Columbian art

-A detail of the Raimondi Stela.
-This stela was found out of its original placement at the ceremonial complex, Chavín de Huantar.
+A detail of the Raimondi Stele.
+This stele was found out of its original placement at the ceremonial complex, Chavín de Huantar.
 It was cited by Pablo Picasso as an inspiration for his art.

 Peru's earliest artwork came from the Cupisnique culture, which was concentrated on the Pacific coast, and the Chavín culture, which was largely north of Lima between the Andean mountain ranges of the Cordillera Negra and the Cordillera Blanca.
 Decorative work from this era, approximately the 9th century BCE, was symbolic and religious in nature.
 The artists worked with gold, silver and ceramics to create a variety of sculpture and relief carvings.
 These civilizations were also known for their architecture and wood sculpture.

 Between the 9th century BC and the 2nd century CE, the Paracas Cavernas and Paracas Necropolis cultures developed on the south coast of Peru.
 Paracas Cavernas produced complex polychrome and monochrome ceramics with religious representations.
 Burials from the Paracas Necropolis also yielded complex textiles, many produced with sophisticated geometric patterns.

 The 3rd century BCE saw the flowering of the urban culture, Moche, in the Lambayeque region.
 The Mochica culture produced impressive architectural works, such as the Huacas del Sol y de la Luna and the Huaca Rajada of Sipan.
 They were expert at cultivation in terraces and hydraulic engineering and produced original ceramics, textiles, pictorial and sculptural works.

 Another urban culture, the Wari civilization, flourished between the 8th and 12th centuries in Ayacucho.
 Their centralized town planning was extended to other areas, such as Pachacamac, Cajamarquilla and Wari Willka.

 Between the 9th and 13th centuries CE, the military urban Tiwanaku empire rose by the borders of Lake Titicaca.
 Centered around a city of the same name in modern-day Bolivia, the Tiwanaku introduced stone architecture and sculpture of a monumental type.
 These works of architecture and art were made possible by the Tiwanaku's developing bronze, which enabled them to make the necessary tools.

 Urban architecture reached a new height between the 14th and 15th centuries in the Chimú Culture.
 The Chimú built the city of Chan Chan in the valley of the Moche river, in La Libertad.
 The Chimú were skilled goldsmiths and created remarkable works of hydraulic engineering.

 The Inca Civilization, which united Peru under its hegemony in the centuries immediately preceding the Spanish conquest, incorporated into their own works a great part of the cultural legacy of the civilizations which preceded it.
 Important relics of their artwork and architecture can be seen in cities like Cusco, architectural remains like Sacsahuaman and Machu Picchu and stone pavements that united Cusco with the rest of the Inca Empire.